irinalapteva/irinalapteva.github.io/cv/index.md

 enhance the arts and education landscape.
-Driven by a deep passion and a strong entrepreneurial spirit, I aim to create transformative experiences that resonate with diverse communities and contribute to the enduring success of the arts.
+Driven by a deep passion and a strong entrepreneurial spirit, I aim to create transformative experiences that resonate with diverse communities and contribute to the enduring success of organizations and artistic excelance.

 ### Experience

 ###### **Managing Director**, [CityDance Conservatory](https://www.citydance.net/sac/leadership-staff) <span class="cvdate">2018-2024</span>

-- Led and managed logistical and administrative work.
+- Led and managed logistical, administrative work, and day-to-day operations.
-- Implemented and oversaw day-to-day programs, efficiently and effectively planned and organized education programs and performances and managed communications with the students and parents.
-- Oversaw contract negotiations, created agreements, and managed finances including payroll and other payments.
-- Collaborated and worked closely with the Artistic Director to design and improve programs, schedule and monitor class and rehearsal schedules, and cast and support performers.
+- Collaborated and worked closely with the Artistic Director to design and improve programs, schedule and monitor class and rehearsal schedules, and cast and support repertory.
+- Efficiently and effectively planned and organized year-round education programs and managed communications with the students and parents.
-- Hired and managed a team of around 30 teaching artists, 5 full-time staff members, several contractor workers, guest artists, partners, parent volunteers, interns, work-study teachers, and rehearsal assistants.
+- Managed and supported hiring a team of around 30 teaching artists, 5 full-time staff members, several contractor workers, guest artists, partners, parent volunteers, interns, work-study teachers, and rehearsal assistants.
+- Oversaw contract negotiations, created agreements, and managed payroll and other payments for all classes, rehearsals, workshops, events, intensives, and performances.
+- Managed the annual budget for year-round programs in coordination with the goals set by CEO and Artistic Director with the Board, created the budget for summer intensives, developed and managed the production budget to ensure efficient use of resources, as well as the budget for all other artistic projects and events.
 - Planned and managed summer intensives in multiple locations – around 9 different programs each summer with guest artists and partnering dance companies for different levels of dancers, ages 6 to 20.
 - Successfully launched a few summer programs with the Artistic Director as well as optimized summer intensive auditions and streamlined the enrollment process.
-- Managed the annual budget for year-round programs in coordination with the goals set by CEO with the Board, created the budget for summer intensives, developed and managed the production budget to ensure efficient use of resources, as well as the budget for all other artistic projects and events
 - Oversaw all production aspects from pre-production planning to the final performances.
 - Served as Production Head and Stage Manager for all CityDance